davidmalcolm/gcc-python-plugin/docs/gimple.rst

    .. py:attribute:: block

-      The lexical block holding this statement, as a gcc.Tree
+      The lexical block holding this statement, as a :py:class:`gcc.Tree`

    .. py:attribute:: exprtype

-      The type of the main expression computed by this statement, as a gcc.Tree (which might be gcc.VoidType)
+      The type of the main expression computed by this statement, as a :py:class:`gcc.Tree` (which might be :py:class:`gcc.VoidType`)

    .. py:attribute:: str_no_uid